top of page

 How to Maintain Flat Roof Drainage

 Proper flat roof drainage starts with routine inspection and maintenance.
-Having a regular routine maintenance schedule removes the build up of debris that clogs scuppers, gutters, and drains.
+Having a routine maintenance schedule removes the buildup of debris that clogs scuppers, gutters, and drains.
 This proactive maintenance routine stops foliage and debris from obstructing the systems altogether and diverting water flow.
-Flat roofs need to slope a minimum of 1/4” for every 30” to ensure adequate drainage.
+Flat roofs require a minimum slope of 1/4” per 30” to ensure adequate drainage.
 This slope allows water runoff, preventing pooling that can cause leaks or structural damage.
-Gutter systems need maintenance through all four seasons.
+Gutter systems need maintenance throughout all four seasons.

 Build-up from freezing temperatures may form ice, which can expand and crack your gutters.
 Scuppers—though visually attractive—can be overwhelmed in a heavy downpour, which requires regular upkeep to clear blockages.
-High-efficiency drainage alternatives, such as siphonic systems, efficiently move an increased amount of water underneath the roof surface, and interior drains provide customizable drainage solutions to Calgary’s unique climate.
+High-efficiency drainage alternatives, such as siphonic systems, efficiently move a greater amount of water underneath the roof surface, and interior drains offer customizable drainage solutions tailored to Calgary’s unique climate.
 The key is to educate property owners on these maintenance practices to avoid costly repairs.

 Address Common Drainage Issues

-Flat roofs in Calgary come with their own set of drainage dilemmas, especially during severe rain or snowmelt.
+Flat roofs in Calgary present their own set of drainage challenges, particularly during severe rain or snowmelt.
 Clogged scuppers, overflowing gutters and ponding water all cause damage.
-These issues not only account for structural strain, mold development or ice formation during winter months, but they raise the overall expense to repair these issues.
-For example, if standing water remains for more than 48 hours post-rain event, that’s an indication you may have a drainage issue.
+These issues not only account for structural strain, mould development, or ice formation during winter months, but they also raise the overall expense of repairing these issues.
+For example, if standing water remains for more than 48 hours after a rain event, that’s an indication that you may have a drainage issue.

-Simple fixes such as provision of adequate drains, proper grading (1–2% cross slope), and regular clearing of scuppers work effectively with little maintenance.
-Each drain should be able to accommodate 929 m² at most.
-Follow this rule of thumb – one drain per two roofs, maximum spacing of 24 meters.
+Simple fixes, such as providing adequate drains, proper grading (1–2% cross slope), and regular clearing of scuppers, work effectively with minimal maintenance.
+Each drain should be able to accommodate up to 929 m².
+Follow this rule of thumb: one drain per two roofs, with a maximum spacing of 24 meters.
 Scuppers can sometimes deliver more value, but having a pro inspect this area is essential for long-term water damage.

 How Climate Impacts Drainage Choices

 Local climate, therefore, is a key factor in figuring out the best drainage system for flat roofs.
-Extreme temperature swings and the freeze-thaw cycle can worsen issues like ponding water, which often collects in the roof’s center.
-Heavy snowfall and intense rain demand solutions like siphonic drainage, capable of moving water 100 times faster than traditional gravity systems.
+Extreme temperature swings and the freeze-thaw cycle can exacerbate issues like ponding water, which often collects in the center of the roof.
+Heavy snowfall and intense rain demand solutions like siphonic drainage, which can move water 100 times faster than traditional gravity systems.

 Customized solutions, such as interior drains, protect these critical structures in tough locations.
 Their long-term performance depends on regular maintenance, and semiannual inspections are a strong additional tool to extend their life.
-Partnering with experienced professionals will make the best decisions for these environmental stresses, keeping your roof safe through the seasons.
+Partnering with experienced professionals will enable you to make informed decisions in response to these environmental stresses, keeping your roof safe throughout the seasons.

 Superior Roofing in Calgary

-Flat roof drainage is an essential part of protecting your property against damage caused by Calgary’s fickle weather patterns.
-Only at Superior Roofing can you find over 25 years of experience blended with award-winning, superior service.
+Flat roof drainage is a crucial component in protecting your property against damage caused by Calgary’s unpredictable weather patterns.
+At Superior Roofing, you'll find over 25 years of experience combined with award-winning, superior service.
 Our mission is to provide successful drainage solutions that work for you.
-With our quality certified team, accredited by HAAG and AARA, you can rest assured every project exceeds the highest level of excellence.
+With our quality-certified team, accredited by HAAG and AARA, you can rest assured that every project exceeds the highest level of excellence.
 From assistance with musical instrument soundproofing to commercial property weatherproofing, we do it all quickly and efficiently.

-Clients regularly praise our professionalism and ability to get jobs done on time, clearly showcasing the value we provide with quality.
+Clients regularly praise our professionalism and ability to complete jobs on time, clearly demonstrating the value we provide through quality.
 As one recent client said, even in a hot market, our initial estimate came in more competitively than other licensed quotes.
 This is a testament to our dedication to providing superior roofing in Calgary responsibly and with unparalleled attention to detail.
 Your roof should be trusted in the hands of true professionals—lucky for you, that’s us.

 Comments